 Kan også læses på: Dansk

-Arne Jacobsen’s private house
+Arne Jacobsen’s house

 Born in 1902 he was still a young man when he finished this modern style home for his own family in 1929.